circleci/circleci-docs/jekyll/_cci2/parallelism-faster-jobs.md

 ## Overview

-One of the most powerful features of CircleCI is the ability to run your tests in parallel.
-This section describes how to use `circleci` commands in your `config.yml` file to merge and split tests with the hosted CircleCI CLI for faster builds.
-See [Writing Jobs with Steps]({{ site.baseurl }}/2.0/configuration-reference/#jobs) for information about setting the `parallelism` key in your configuration file.
+If your project has a large suite of tests, it will take more time to run those tests on one machine.
+To reduce this time,
+you can spread your tests across multiple machines.
+This requires
+specifying a parallelism level for your tests and using the CircleCI Local CLI to split the tests into groups.

 Use the circle tests glob command to specify multiple globs to merge using a pattern, for example:
 	`circleci tests glob "tests/unit/*.java" "tests/functional/*.java"`